ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-03-00-extending-existing-UDT.md

 The advantage of this copy-paste approach is that it is straightforward, but once you would add something to `Point2D`, it would need to be promoted to `Point3D` manually.

-Let's have a look at two different approaches to create new type based on existing one.
+Let's have a look at two different approaches creating new type based on an existing one.